Dan Rafael: Baseball

-Rafael later took a part-time job at The Saratogian, a community newspaper published at Saratoga Springs, New York.
+Rafael later took a part-time job at The Saratogian, a community newspaper published in Saratoga Springs, New York.
 When a full-time job opened at the newspaper, he took it, then moved to a reporting position at the Press & Sun-Bulletin, covering college sports and local auto-racing.
-He later was assigned to cover the Binghamton Mets,.
+He was later assigned to cover the Binghamton Mets.

-Gannett (which owned the Binghamton newspaper) fostered promising writers by detailing them to Virginia for four months and thoroughly grounding them in the newspaper business, working at USA Today.
+Gannett, the owner of the Binghamton newspaper, fostered writers by detailing them to Virginia for four months, thoroughly grounding them in the newspaper business, working at USA Today.
 Rafael began his course in August 1998.
-He worked covering major-league baseball.
-When baseball season ended, the newspaper's principal boxing reporter (Jon Saraceno) was moving up, so Rafael was asked to cover boxing.
+He covered major-league baseball.
+When baseball season ended, the newspaper's principal boxing reporter, Jon Saraceno, was moving up, so Rafael was asked to cover boxing.

 Rafael's temporary duty at USA Today ended in December 1998, and he returned to Binghamton.

 Boxing

-In January 2000, he was asked to return to USA Today on a permanent basis, as a boxing writer.
+In January 2000, he was asked to return to USA Today on a permanent basis as a boxing writer.

-ESPN Boxing

 In September 2004, ESPN began pursuing Rafael, desiring to strengthen its boxing coverage.
 He began with ESPN.com in March 2005.
 He writes in-depth coverage pieces, and his specialty is his weekly compilation of rankings.

 In January 2016, ESPN announced Rafael had been signed to a new multi-year agreement.

-World Boxing News
+His contract ended in April 2020.

-Rafael joined World Boxing News in May 2021 following discussions with WBN Editor Phil Jay.
+Rafael joined World Boxing News (WBN) in May 2021 following discussions with WBN editor Phil Jay.
 Rafael left WBN in early 2022.
 He joined Big Fight Weekend, a boxing podcast, in April 2022.